Crusader tank: North Africa

 Although there was pressure from London for the 7th Armoured Division to go into action, outfitting for the desert and training delayed the first use of Crusaders until Operation Battleaxe, an attempt to relieve the siege of Tobruk in June.
 As the brigade swept round the flank, the Crusaders were caught by concealed anti-tank guns and lost 11 tanks.
-The 6 RTR lost further tanks to action and defects in the fighting withdrawal during the next two days.

-The 7th Armoured Brigade was re-equipped with further Crusaders, but, as the brigade had been expanded by the addition of 7th Hussars, there were not sufficient Crusaders to replace the older cruiser tanks.
+The 6th RTR lost further tanks to action and defects in the fighting withdrawal during the next two days.
+The 7th Armoured Brigade was re-equipped with more Crusaders but as the brigade had been expanded by the addition of 7th Hussars, there were not sufficient Crusaders to replace the older cruiser tanks.

-The 22nd Armoured Brigade comprising three inexperienced armoured regiments (Note: 2nd Royal Gloucestershire Hussars, 3rd County of London Yeomanry (Sharpshooters) and 4th County of London Yeomanry (Sharpshooters)) equipped with Crusaders, transferred to North Africa to bring the 7th Armoured up to a strength of three armoured brigades.
-The 8th Hussars was added to the 4th Armoured Brigade, but these had to be equipped with M3 Stuart light tanks as there were still insufficient cruisers.
-The 22nd was able to take part in Operation Crusader in November 1941.
+The 22nd Armoured Brigade comprising three inexperienced armoured regiments equipped with Crusaders, transferred to North Africa to bring the 7th Armoured up to a strength of three armoured brigades.
+(Note: 2nd Royal Gloucestershire Hussars, 3rd County of London Yeomanry (Sharpshooters) and 4th County of London Yeomanry (Sharpshooters)) The 8th Hussars was added to the 4th Armoured Brigade but these had to be equipped with M3 Stuart light tanks as there were still insufficient cruisers.
+The 22nd Armoured Brigade was able to take part in Operation Crusader in November 1941.